Quantum Simulation in Condensed Matter and AMO Physics

 Superconducting circuits

-GianLuigi Catelani - Forschungszentrum Jülich
+Gianluigi Catelani - Forschungszentrum Jülich and Technology Innovation Institute

 Specialized seminars